Mod-two cohomology of symmetric groups as a Hopf ring: Definition of the transfer product

-\begin{remark} Strickland and Turner \cite{StTu97} actually show that the generalized cohomology of symmetric groups for any ring theory forms a Hopf ring.
-The $K$-theory of symmetric groups is a completion of the representation ring, by the Atiyah-Segal theorem \cite{AtSe69}, which is then a Hopf ring under induction product, tensor product and restriction coproduct.
-The bialgebra on the representation ring itself given by induction product and restriction coproduct alone was developed and computed by Zelevinsky \cite{Zele81}.
-We are currently determining what the Hopf ring structure with tensor product (also known as Kronecker product) can say about this classical object.
+Because these structures are all defined by applying cohomology to maps and stable maps, the generalized cohomology of symmetric groups for any ring theory forms a Hopf ring, as established in Theorem~3.2 of \cite{StTu97}.
+Strickland in \cite{Stri98} uses this to study the Morava $E$-theory of symmetric groups.
+The $K$-theory of symmetric groups is a completion of the representation ring, by the Atiyah-Segal theorem \cite{AtSe69}, and the Hopf ring structure defined by Strickland-Turner agrees with that of \refP{rephopfring}. \end{remark}

-The cohomology (and representation theory) of various types of linear groups over finite fields also form Hopf rings, as do some rings of invariants under these groups such as Dickson algebras, as do the cohomology of some symmetric products.
-In work in progress, we are showing in both cases that those structures are compatible with that on rings of symmetric functions as in \refP{symmfun} and attempting to extend calculations. \end{remark}
+The cohomology and representation theory of various types of linear groups over finite fields also form Hopf rings, as do some rings of invariants under these groups such as Dickson algebras, as do the cohomology of some symmetric products.
+Using these Hopf ring structures for further study is likely to be fruitful.

-Note that while the group completion of $B\si_{\bullet}$ is the infinite loop space which represents the sphere spectum, this Hopf ring structure is not the standard one which arises on homology of $E_{\infty}$-ring spaces, since it is in particular a structure on cohomology and not homology.